 Ko Toa is a little island, only twenty two square km with about half of that too harsh to attain.
 To begin with the islandwas not inhabited, frequented only by fisherman from nearby islands while seeking refuge during storms or when they require clean water and supplies.
 It seems bizarre that such a tourist paradise should have been in earlier times earmarked as a prison.
 Bizarre, but true.
 From about 1933 until 1947 the island housed political prisoners.
 Being just about seventy km from the mainland meant it was moderately escape proof!
 Alcatraz...piece of cake.
 Ko Tao is surrounded by loads of Whale sharks & Black Tip Sharks too.

-These days, you can find everything from cheap simple wooden huts with palm leaf roofs to exotic up-market villas with their own private swimming pool.
+Unlike before 2000, you can find today everything from economical simple wooden huts with thatched roofs to stylish chic places with a private facilities and swimming pool.